 To be able to provide effective support worldwide, Sepura have international partners who will distribute radios and provide support.
 Sepura provide in-depth training and support to our partners and we work closely with them to ensure that they are well placed to deliver high quality support.
 If you have purchased the radio from one of our partners please contact them for support as they will be best placed to understand your application and requirements.

-- Radios that are IP67 rated, such as the SC20, STP9000 and the intrinsically safe STP8X Series, can be rinsed under gently running water with a mild detergent.
-The battery and antenna MUST be fitted to the radio before rinsing under running water.
+Radios that are IP67 rated, such as the SC20, SC21, STP9000 and the intrinsically safe STP8X Series, can also be cleaned by rinsing under gently running water with a mild detergent.
+Please follow the steps outlined in our cleaning video.

 Sepura provide a range of branded accessories for our products, the details of these can be found on our website.
 When seeking to purchase new accessories, users should contact their fleet manager or the partner that issued the radio as there may be restrictions on the accessories that can be used.
 For information on accessory availability and pricing please contact your local distributor.